Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 5

 The common background behind the proofs of the remaining three theorems is the use of a block construction, though the arguments required to indeed be able to apply this technique strongly differ among these theorems.
 The idea of the block construction is to couple a certain collection of good events related to the process properly rescaled in space and time with the set of open sites of oriented site percolation on the directed graph $\mathcal H_1$ with vertex set

 and in which there is an oriented edge

 where $e_i$ is the $i$th unit vector.
 See the left-hand side of Figure~\ref{fig:graphs} for a picture in $d = 1$.
 For a definition of oriented site percolation, we refer to Durrett \cite{durrett_1995} where the block construction is also reviewed in detail and employed to study different spatial processes.
-The existence of couplings between the spatial game and oriented percolation relies, among other things, on the application of Theorem 4.3 in \cite{durrett_1995} which requires certain good events to be measurable with respect to a so-called graphical representation of the process.
+The existence of couplings between the spatial game and oriented percolation relies, among other things, on the application of Theorem~4.3 in~\cite{durrett_1995} which requires certain good events to be measurable with respect to a so-called graphical representation of the process.
 Therefore, we need to construct the spatial game from a graphical representation, though we will not use it explicitly except in the last section.
-To construct the process graphically, we first introduce the maximum update rate:
+To construct the process graphically, we first observe that, in view of \eqref{eq:brown-hansell}, the maximum rate at which a player gives birth over all possible configurations is given by